 Table of contents (for this page):

+The next dates are March 10 for the BGP course in English and March 11 for the IPv6 routing course in English.
 Go to the NL-ix website to find more information and sign up.
 The location will be The Hague, Netherlands.
-There will be BGP and IPv6 training courses this spring, but dates haven't finalized yet.

 Interdomain Routing & IPv6 News

 RFC 7059, "A Comparison of IPv6-over-IPv4 Tunnel Mechanisms", was just published.
 This is a document outlining the various way to tunnel IPv6 packets over (under?) the IPv4 internet.
 I am one of the three co-authors, together with Sander Steffann and Rick van Rein.
 We were commissioned to write this document by SURFnet.

 We have new dates for the BGP and IPv6 routing training courses:

 According to Olivier Bonaventure, Apple is using Multipath TCP (MPTCP) so that iOS 7 devices can communicate with the Siri servers over both Wi-Fi and 3G/LTE at the same time.
 If you want some background, see this article in the IETF Journal about MPTCP that I wrote in 2009.